R. J. Barker

-R. J. Barker is a British author of fantasy literature.
+R. J. Barker (or, RJ Barker) is a British author of fantasy literature.
 He is best known for his Wounded Kingdom trilogy and the Tide Child trilogy.

 Career

 Barker is from Leeds, England.
 He played in a band for many years before realizing he "was never a very good musician", after which he turned to literature.

 Barker served as a judge for the 2018 James White Award.

-In 2021, Barker sold a new fantasy series entitled The Forsaken trilogy to Orbit Books, with a planned release for 2022.
+In 2021, Barker sold a new fantasy series the Forsaken trilogy to Orbit Books.

 Personal life

 Barker has Crohn's disease.
 He has used his personal experiences to explore the presentation of disabled characters in fantasy literature.